 A Roman road, the Via Egnatia, connected the town to Amphipolis, Thessaloniki, and the ports of the Adriatic sea in the west, and to Neapolis and Byzantium in the east.
 This road could be blocked at Philippi, which is situated on a precipitous hill, and Appian of Alexandria is correct to call the city "the gate from Europe to Asia".note[Appian, Civil Wars 4.106.]

-A second clash was decisive: a couple of days later, Marc Antony and Octavian were able to lure Brutus into a battle that he should not have accepted.
+A second clash was decisive: a couple of days later, Mark Antony and Octavian were able to lure Brutus into a battle that he should not have accepted.
 In the end, the triumvirs were victorious.
-Eleven years later, Octavian defeated Marc Antony at Actium and became sole ruler of the Roman world, accepting the surname Augustus.
+Eleven years later, Octavian defeated Mark Antony at Actium and became sole ruler of the Roman world, accepting the surname Augustus.

 Veterans of the double battle were settled at Philippi, which received the rank of colonia.
 The town started to grow rapidly, and the author of the Acts of the Apostles correctly calls the city "the leading city in that district of Macedonia"note[Acts 16.12.]